ARE YOU A FORENSIC PSYCHIATRIST OR PSYCHOLOGIST?

-Attorney whisperer Beryl Vaughan applies her skill to expanding an expert witness practice.
+Attorney whisperer Beryl Vaughan applies her skill to expanding an expert witness practice in forensic mental health fields.
 Her background is the perfect marriage of decades of experience in the legal field and forensic practice marketing.

 Consulting with Forensic Experts to build and enhance a Reputable and Profitable Business.
 Special experience in Forensic Psychiatry and Psychology.